-Lay faculty became increasingly important after the 1950’s as the variety of academic programs and courses offered at the College continued to expand.
+Faculty became increasingly important after the 1950’s as the variety of academic programs and courses offered at the University continued to expand.
 The Home Economics program was begun in 1936, evolving considerably over the years to become today’s Department of Food and Nutritional Sciences.
 The growth of Social Science disciplines in the 1960’s and 1970’s was phenomenal, and new teaching staff joined Brescia to teach in these areas.

 By 1961 there were more than 200 students registered at Brescia.
 The Mother St. James Building was completed in 1963 with new library, auditorium, classrooms and faculty offices to handle the growing student population.
 By 1982, the number of full time students had reached 400 and ten years later there were 779 full time students.
 After a few years of declining enrollment and increased focus on recruitment and strengthening of academic standards, numbers began to climb again and a peak of 957 students was reached in November 2006.

-The range of academic programs and courses offered at Brescia has changed dramatically over the decades, and the College began its first graduate program in September 2007.
+The range of academic programs and courses offered at Brescia has changed dramatically over the decades, and the University began its first graduate program in September 2007.
 The range of services available to students continues to expand, and facilities have been much updated in recent years with the addition of the South Wing and the Beryl Ivey Library.
-Brescia University College is the only women’s college in Canada.
+Brescia University is the only women’s university in Canada.

-(Thanks to Patricia Skidmore whose excellent book, Brescia College 1919–1979 provided much of the information on the early years of Brescia for this account of the College’s identity and development.
+(Thanks to Patricia Skidmore whose excellent book, Brescia College 1919–1979 provided much of the information on the early years of Brescia for this account of the University’s identity and development.
 Volume II of the History of Brescia also by Patricia Skidmore was published in 2007.)

 The Brescia Hall Crest